Search

 The detection tool analyzes audio signals for patterns created by AI music generators such as Suno and Udio, identifying subtle anomalies inaudible to human ears.
 The company has trained the system on 94 million songs and filed two patents for the technology in 2024, it said.

-However, Swedish royalty society Stim told Reuters that detection tools address only part of the problem and that technology cannot be an answer to issues surrounding underlying musical composition and copyright ownership.
+However, Swedish royalty society Stim told Reuters that detection tools alone cannot be an answer to issues surrounding musical composition and copyright.
+"We believe that copyright and technology can go hand in hand," Stim said.

-Deezer is in discussions with other European collective societies regarding licensing and plans to engage with organizations in Los Angeles during Grammy Week to expand its efforts, Lanternier said.
+Deezer is in discussions with other European collective societies regarding licensing and plans to engage with organizations in Los Angeles during Grammy Week, Lanternier said.

-Sacem did not reply to Reuters' request for comment.
+Sacem did not reply to a Reuters request for comment.

-(Reporting by Jaspreet Singh in Bengaluru and Leo Marchandon in Gdansk)
+(Reporting by Jaspreet Singh in Bengaluru and Leo Marchandon in Gdansk; Editing by Jonathan Ananda and Sahal Muhammed)

 Key Takeaways